 Students enrolled in this degree are required to undertake clinical placements at locations away from their university of enrolment.
 These placements may be outside the standard University semester dates.
 In third, fourth and fifth years, clinical placements are completed within the six JMP clinical schools.
 Students will have the opportunity to apply, or may be required to spend up to one year at a rural clinical school (Armidale/Taree/Tamworth).
 All students are required to complete one year at a metropolitan clinical school (Hunter/Central Coast/Maitland).

-Students enrolling in this degree are required to obtain a WorkCover-approved Provide First Aid Certificate during semester 1 and those students enrolling at the University of New England are also required to obtain a Working With Children Check.
+Students enrolling in this degree are required to obtain a WorkCover-approved Provide First Aid Certificate during semester 1 and those students enrolling at the University of New England are also required to obtain a Working with Children Check.

 The Joint Medical Program and future professional practice are both mentally and physically demanding.
 Prospective students should be aware that mental and physical capabilities sufficient to perform all aspects of routine medical practices, such as physical examination and routine medical and surgical procedures, are required in order to meet program requirements.
 Students may be required to practise hands-on examinations and simulated treatments/procedures with other students in laboratory classes.
-For more information relating to inherent requirements, visit the University of Newcastle website.
+For more information relating to inherent requirements, visit the JMP website.
 Applicants who may be unsure of their ability to complete the degree and work in the profession should contact the University prior to applying.

 Areas of study: Medicine, including medical sciences, clinical medical and surgical specialties (eg respiratory and cardiovascular medicine, cancer treatment, orthopaedics), community and public health, women’s and children’s health, mental health, hospital-based medicine, research and the critical evaluation of evidence.